RainIsIncredible/simple-wm-for-my-virtualmachines/README.md

-# simple-wm-for-my-virtualmachines
+# Window Manager for my virtual machines
-simple as that
+Very simple qtile rice for when i want to use a virtual machine